wso2/docs-is/en/docs/administer/creating-new-keystores.md

     **[PKCS12/PFX](http://en.wikipedia.org/wiki/PKCS_12)** format.
 Give
     strong passwords whenever required.

+    !!! info
         In WSO2 products, it is a must to have the same password for both the keystore and private key.

     Execute the following command to export the entries of a trust chain into a keystore of .pfx format: